 Upon successful completion of the course, students will receive 2 credits, which can be used toward a free elective.
 There is no additional tuition charge.
-However, there is a $300 charge to cover meals and course materials.
-Students who have room assignments for the Fall term will move into the residence halls Thursday, September 12 between 8 a.m. - Noon.
+However, there is a $400 charge to cover meals and course materials.
+Students who have room assignments for the Fall term will move into the residence halls Thursday, September 10th between 8 a.m. - 11am.
 There is no additional charge for early move-in.

 NOTE: If you plan to live on campus and participate in this course, you must move in during this time.

 Register today!
-Your Drexel account (Example: firstname.lastname@example.org) is needed to complete this registration.
+Your Drexel account (example: email@example.com) is needed to complete this registration.
 Your Drexel computer account is used to gain access to all of the functions of the Computer Accounts Management Service.
 You will need this for access to coursework and to communicate with faculty.
 Please be sure that you have picked up your account.
 New to Drexel?
-Click here to pick up your first accounts.
+Pick up your accounts first.

 Don’t delay - Space is limited!
 Payment is due upon registration.
 Registration is confirmed once course payment is received.